 Mental Health Care Paths for Clearwater, FL Residents

-If you are in Clearwater and feel stuck on what level of care to choose, this page is meant to make that choice easier.
-Start with either treatment format or your primary concern, then pick a first step you can realistically maintain each week.
+If you are in Clearwater and feel stuck on where to begin, this page is meant to make it easier: Karuna's care comes as one 10-week Intensive Outpatient Program, and every path below is a window into it.
+Start with either the treatment formats or your primary concern, then bring your questions to a single conversation.

 Compare Care Paths by Time and Intensity